-The late afternoon was sinking quickily and purposely as it neared the horizon directly in front of us, but it was still plenty hot.
+The late afternoon sun was falling fast at it neared the horizon directly in front of us, but it was still plenty hot.
 Soon, I would realize the true meaning of heat.
 As I made my way around anthills and grave mounds, toward the platoon, swarms of harassing insects buzzed overhead with their unmistakable whining.

 Today I’d already choppered from Bong Son on my first aerial sortie, and marched about five kilometers through enemy territory with an infantry squad.
 We had finally caught-up with the platoon we’d been searching for; it was down to half-strength, leaving just 20 men.

 Some of the soldiers sat on their steel pot’s field stripping their weapons, with both hands busy, smokers squinted as their cigarettes burned short.
 Others stirred on the sandy field, complaining about, and trading C-rations.
+But none were horsing around, joking, cursing, or name calling as GI’s typically do.
 A few, wearing sleeveless flack jackets, were posted around the perimeter, M-16s at the ready.

 No salutes were exchanged when our squad leader reported to the tall-slim, 2nd lieutenant, who was commander of 1st Platoon.
 His weathered face belied his age of 23.
 An army issue Benrus™ hack-capable-watch, hung from the left pocket of his jungle fatigues.
 On his right hip, a shiny-black leather holster encased his standard issue M-1911A1 .45 caliber pistol.
 He held a folded-up map.

 The Lieutenant (who had just minutes to live) met with his platoon sergeant and squad leaders.
 The plan was simple; his depleted platoon would move out and consolidate with other troopers thought to be close by.
-We would proceed a few meters, find a suitable area to dig in and establish a night defensive permiter.
-Just before first light, we would heard NE toward the village of Troung Son on our way to assist the Cav Company.
+For now we would proceed a few meters, look for a suitable area to dig in and establish a night defensive permitter.
+Just before first light, we would saddle-up and head NE toward the village of Troung Son on our way to assist the Cav Company.